lnynhi02/Stream-Processing-Pipeline/README.md

 ** **
         python src/create_table.py

-I use `config.ini` to access the database configurations, allowing you to modify the application settings easily.
-Alternatively, if you prefer to use a different method, you can make slight adjustments to the script accordingly.
-The `config.ini` file looks as follow:
-** **
-    [database]
-    host=localhost #if you run Postgres in Docker, you need to use the Docker host port=5432
-    user=postgres
-    password=enter_your_pwd
-    database=enter_your_db

 ### **```Kafka Setup```**
 To avoid resending messages that have already been processed each time we run the streaming task, we define an `index.txt` file that records the number of messages sent in the latest streaming session.
 We use this number as the starting index for our new streaming task.

-For example, if the latest streaming task has sent 1000 messages.
-This number, 1000, is also used as the starting index for the next streaming task because, although we sent 1000 messages, indexing starts from 0 in CSV file, which means the last message sent is at index 999.

-The file is saved in `/data/index.txt` and by default, the file is empty which means that our first streaming task will process the first message also at index 0.

 ***Note that in a production setting, this approach of writing the number of the last processed message and storing it in a local file is not practical and not advisable.
 There are many other methods available to achieve this more effectively.***

 The code for Kafka streaming task can be found on `src/kafak_stream.py` and it primarily involves extracting data from a CSV file, serving the data to a Kafka topic using a Kafka producer, and updating the numbers in `index.txt`.